Zhang Ziyi: 2007–12: Hollywood and China

 Mei's lover Meng Xiaodong.
 The Hollywood Reporter praised her performance as "confident and passion", giving the romance a sparkle.

-Her next American film was The Horsemen (2009), where she starred opposite Dennis Quaid.
+Her next American film was Horsemen (2009), where she starred opposite Dennis Quaid.
 Back in China, she played the titular character in romantic comedy Sophie's Revenge (2009); a comic book artist seeking to punish her unfaithful boyfriend.
 She then starred alongside Aaron Kwok in the AIDS-themed film Love for Life (2011).

 In 2012, Zhang starred next to Cecilia Cheung and Jang Dong-gun in the Chinese-Korean co-production Dangerous Liaisons, an adaptation of the French novel Les Liaisons dangereuses, narrating Shanghai of the 1930s.
 Zhang was reportedly paid 20 million RMB (approximately $3.5 million) for the role.
 The same year, she was cast in the coming-of-age film Forever Young directed and written by Li Fangfang.
 The film premiered in January 2018.

-2013–17: Return to stardom
+2013–17

-In 2013, Zhang received the Ordre des Arts et des Lettres for her significant contributions to the film industry.
+In 2013, Zhang received the Ordre des Arts et des Lettres as a Dame for her significant contributions to the film industry.

 Zhang reunited with Wong Kar-wai and Tony Leung for The Grandmaster (2013), which also marks her return to the martial arts genre after 7 years since The Banquet (2006).
 The film was China's submission to the Academy Awards for Best Foreign-Language Picture.
 Critics praise Zhang's portrayal of Gong'Er as the "best performance she's ever delivered in the history of her career." which led to her winning several "Best Actress" trophies across Asia.
 The same year, she reprised her role as Sophie in My Lucky Star, a sequel to Sophie's Revenge.
 Described as Zhang's "breakthrough comedy role", the film topped Chinese box office on the week of its release.

 In 2014, Zhang starred in John Woo's romantic epic The Crossing, based on the true story of the Taiping steamer collision and follows six characters and their intertwining love stories in Taiwan and Shanghai during the 1930s.
 Zhang plays a poor illiterate woman waiting for her soldier lover in 1930's Shanghai.

 In 2015, Zhang produced her third film Oh My God, which stars Zhang Yixing and Li Xiaolu.
 She made a cameo appearance in the film.
 Zhang next starred in romance anthology film Run for Love and crime epic The Wasted Times.

 2018–present: Hollywood epics, directorial debut and small-screen debut

 In 2016, Zhang was cast in J. J. Abrams's science fiction thriller The Cloverfield Paradox, which premiered in 2018.

 In 2017, Zhang was cast in the monster film Godzilla: King of the Monsters, playing a prominent character.

 In 2018, Zhang was cast in her first television series, Rebel Princess.

 In 2019, Zhang starred in the adventure drama film The Climbers.

-In 2021, Zhang made her directorial debut with a short titled “Shi” (Poem), one of the four stand-alone short tales of the film My Country, My Parents.
+In 2021, Zhang made her directorial debut with a short titled "Shi" (Poem), one of the four stand-alone short tales of the film My Country, My Parents.
 She won the best new director award at the 2022 Media Honors for the film.